 - Complete the proper application form (new student application or continuing student application form).

 - If you have questions, please email [email protected].

 - Early registration – you get to register for your classes early if you meet the criteria and respond to the LSAMP email message.

-- Travel funds, stipends & reimbursement of other costs (i.e., travel to present or attend local, regional and national conferences, graduation application fees; some tests; some texts; graduate school application fees) – amount of stipends and funding is dependent on level of participation, specific program activity, and academic performance
+- Travel funds, stipends & reimbursement of other costs (i.e., travel to present or attend local, regional and national conferences, graduation application fees; some tests; graduate school application fees) – the amount of stipends and funding is dependent on the level of participation, specific program activity, and academic performance

-- Internships that can lead to permanent STEM jobs
+- Facilitating internships that can lead to permanent STEM jobs

-- Eligibility to apply to participate in the LSAMP Bridge to Doctorate Program - Two year graduate fellowship that covers the cost of tuition and fees, and provides funds for a stipend, supplies and travel.
+- Eligibility to apply to participate in the LSAMP Bridge to Doctorate Program - Two-year graduate fellowship at the master's level that covers the cost of tuition and fees, and provides funds for a stipend, supplies, and travel.